HaskoliIslandsJG/DistributedSystemsAss10/readme.txt

 After that the *.java files should compile without problems.

 To run:

+cd in the same directory as this readme

 1. Start CORBA middleware (the ORB) on all hosts: orbd -ORBInitialPort 1050